-The University maintains a self-insurance program for losses of University-owned property that is administered by the Risk Management Department.
+The University maintains a program for losses of University-owned property that is administered by the Office of Institutional Risk Management Department.
 The University does not carry insurance to protect the personal property of employees or students and the loss of or damage to such property brought to the University is the responsibility of the owner.
-Requests for special insurance coverage must be submitted to Risk Management.
+Requests for special insurance coverage must be submitted to Office of Institutional Risk Management.

-With the exception of cases involving employment practices, notices and correspondence relating to an injury, loss or claim must be directed to Risk Management for processing.
-The original of any Summons and Complaint must be delivered to Risk Management immediately upon receipt.
+With the exception of cases involving employment practices, notices and correspondence relating to an injury, loss or claim must be directed to Office of Institutional Risk Management for processing.
+The original of any Summons and Complaint must be delivered to Office of University Counsel immediately upon receipt.

 In all instances of theft of University property, the affected department will report the details of the occurrence to the Department of Public Safety.
-The Department of Public Safety will notify Risk Management that a theft has occurred and Risk Management will conduct appropriate follow-up investigation and coordinate and process reimbursement, if any.
+The Department of Public Safety will notify Office of Institutional Risk Management that a theft has occurred and Office of Institutional Risk Management will conduct appropriate follow-up investigation and coordinate and process reimbursement, if any.

 In the case of thefts of University-owned property other than computer equipment from University-owned buildings, the affected department will absorb a $1,000 deductible per item or $ 2,000 per occurrence, whichever is lower.
 Fine arts owned by others and under the University’s care, custody, and control are included.
 Coverage for student art is limited to materials and applies only when the loss occurs while on exhibit at the SU Art Gallery in Sims Hall on main campus.
 Inventory shortages or thefts in which there are no visible signs of forced entry are not covered.